 The most prominent feature of the complex is the seven-tiered flat-topped adobe pyramid.
 I first saw it from this angle

-Brick production, of course, allowed them to erect the structures seen there.
+Brick production, of course, allowed them to erect the structures seen at the site.

 Traces of food found in some of the surviving vessels could have been a form of offering but they also likely provide clues to the diet of the local people who consumed mainly maize, beans, and various types of squash to accompany local fish and crustaceans.
 The presence of mate and quinoa and bones of guinea pigs and llamas indicates they traded with the Andean cultures.